d2l-ai/d2l-en/chapter_introduction/intro.md

 However, if you can easily pose your problem as 'Is this a _ ?', then it is likely, classification, a different fundamental problem type that we will cover next.
-Even if you've never worked with machine learning before, you've probably worked through a regression problem informally.
+Even if you have never worked with machine learning before, you have probably worked through a regression problem informally.
 Imagine, for example, that you had your drains repaired and that your contractor spent $x_1=3$ hours removing gunk from your sewage pipes.
 Then she sent you a bill of $y_1 = \$350$.